Mobile devices made up 60% of all ecommerce sales globally as of July 2023.

 So how do you optimize a mobile landing page and what should you remember when building yours?

-To save you time, we’ve gone through hundreds of websites to find the best examples of high-performing mobile landing pages.
+To save you time, we’ve gone through hundreds of websites to find the best mobile landing page examples.
 You’ll see what makes them great, and learn what you can do to replicate their success.

-However, the top 25% of landing pages achieve a conversion rate of 5.31% or higher.
+The top 25% of landing pages achieve a conversion rate of 5.31% or higher.
+This showcases the potential for optimization and improvement.

-If your current conversion rate is not close to the average, there is no need to worry.
-Achieving high conversion rates can be challenging, especially if you have a significant number of regular page visitors.
+If your current conversion rate is not close to the average, there’s no need to worry.
+Achieving high conversion rates can be challenging, especially if you have a significant number of mobile visitors.

-Fortunately, there are several simple strategies you can employ to optimize your conversion rate and quickly boost it.
-But first let’s take a look at a few examples!
+Fortunately, there are several simple strategies you can employ to optimize your mobile conversions and quickly boost it.
+We’ll take a look at those, but first, let’s take a look at a few examples!

 Let’s check out some examples of great mobile landing pages.